Guayaba221/aztec-packages/docs/HOW_WE_WRITE_DOCS.md

 * Concise and informative - for example, rather than repeating information, write "to learn more, read ..."
 * Friendly and empathetic - for example, "you do not have to worry about this yet"
-* Simple and jardon-avoidant when possible
+* Simple and jargon-avoidant when possible
 * Short sentences
 * Unopinionated language - we know things are exciting sometimes, but try not to tell the developer what they should be excited about